tarush1515/ML-Preprocessor-CLI/README.md

 # ML-Preprocessor-CLI
-A CLI tool to preprocess data useless for then implementing in ML models
+A CLI tool to preprocess data useful for then implementing in ML models